 To be considered for admission to the upper division of the School of Nursing, students must earn a minimum grade of a C on each lower division course and hold a minimum 2.5 GPA on these courses at the time of application.
 Grades are counted each time a course is taken.
-From this pool of applicants candidates are ranked by GPA and amount of prenursing credit successfully completed at AUM, interviewed, and the most qualified applicants are offered admission.
+From this pool of applicants candidates are ranked by GPA and amount of prenursing credit successfully completed at AUM, and interview scores.
 Upper division candidates are also required to submit documentation of a physical examination by a prescribed date, stating that the student is free of communicable disease, in general good health and possessing the functional capabilities defined below.